qxysam/MSPN_Behaviour/README.md

 ### Procedures AND Problems
 1、Here, y = {0,1,2,3,4,5,6,7,8} is used to represent human behavior: 9 states: sleeping, walking, running, jumping, squatting, falling, sitting down, conflict, smoking (smoking and diet are very close, predicting smoking alone takes too much time, so they are combined);

-2、Labeling the behavior corresponding to joint_points will add a behavior label to each human body on the coco data set;
+2、Labeling the behavior corresponding to joint_points will add a behavior label to each human body on the ourcoco data set;

 3、Frame detection is carried out for real-time video.
 In case of sleeping, falling, conflict and smoking, an alarm will be given;